Permatang Berangan

 Permatang Berangan is a state constituency in Penang, Malaysia, that has been represented in the Penang State Legislative Assembly.

 The state constituency was first contested in 1995 and is mandated to return a single Assemblyman to the Penang State Legislative Assembly under the first-past-the-post voting system.
-Since 2023, the State Assemblywoman for Permatang Berangan is Nor Hafizah Othman from Barisan Nasional (BN).
+Since 2023, the State Assemblyman for Permatang Berangan is Mohd Sobri Saleh from Perikatan Nasional (PN).

 Definition

 Polling districts

 According to the federal gazette issued on 30 March 2018, the Permatang Berangan constituency is divided into 10 polling districts.